hotrodorm/hotrod/attic/docs/data-types.md

 ## Currently (4.8)

-The table shown below explains the logic to determine the data type of a columns in HotRod 4.8:
+The table shown below explains the logic to determine the data type of a columns in HotRod 4.8.

+The numbering indicates the ordering in which the rules are checked.
+The first one that applies determine the data type, and the rest is ignored.

 | A. Table Column in CRUD &amp; Nitro | B. Expression in Nitro | C. Table Column in LiveSQL Select By Criteria | D. Table Column in LiveSQL Select | E. Expression in LiveSQL |
 | :----------------------------- | :-------- | :----------------------- | :-- | :-- |